ansible-collections/ansible-consul/README.md

 ## Example Playbook

-After configuration a basic Consul installation is possible using the included `site.yml` playbook:
+After you have reviewed and altered any necessary variables, and created a hosts inventory, basic Consul installation is possible using the included `site.yml` playbook:

 ```